Alsparter/Alsparter/README.md

 - 👋 Hi, I’m @Alsparter
-- 👀 I’m interested in javascript
+- 👀 I’m interested in machine learning and deep learning
-- 🌱 I’m currently learning js
+- 🌱 I’m currently learning deep learning , GANs and dsa a little bit
 - 💞️ I’m looking to collaborate on  idk just a learner here
 - 📫 How to reach me ....